-Some of the CMOs have sub-capitated arrangements for portions of the State Plan-approved benefit package with subcontractors, referred to as sub-capitated providers.
-The encounter claims submitted for these sub-capitated services do not reflect the actual CMO expenses incurred to provide these services as the CMOs pay these sub-capitated providers through separate sub-capitation payments.
-Therefore, these capitated encounters are removed from the base data and as discussed below, are replaced with the actual payments CMOs make to their sub-capitated providers to reflect the actual costs incurred by the CMOs.
+The CMO has sub-capitated arrangements for portions of the State Plan-approved benefit package with subcontractors, referred to as sub-capitated providers.
+The encounter claims submitted for these sub-capitated services do not reflect the actual CMO expenses incurred to provide these services as the CMO pays these sub-capitated providers through separate sub-capitation payments.
+Therefore, these capitated encounters are removed from the base data and as discussed below, are replaced with the actual payments the CMO makes to their sub-capitated providers to reflect the actual costs incurred by the CMO.
 Capitated encounters are identified using the capitated vendor list provided by the State's encounter claims audit vendor.